semrush/intergalactic/website/docs/components/tooltip/tooltip.md

 The tooltip is built using the [Popper.js](https://popper.js.org/) library, allowing you to change its placement according to the [Popper API](/utils/popper/popper-api/).

-The tooltip's position should not change when scrolling the page, ensuring it remains visible to the user.
+The tooltip's position shouldn't change when scrolling the page, ensuring it remains visible to the user.
 The default tooltip placement is `top`.

 #### Placement properties